jeeneo/dejpeg-experimental/README.md

 ----

-if you would like to request a model, you can look at [OpenModelDB](https://openmodeldb.info/?t=scale%3A1)'s list for `1x` models (any 2x or up models not planned), then file an issue and I'll look into seeing if it can be added
+if you would like to request a model, you can look at [OpenModelDB](https://openmodeldb.info/?t=scale%3A1)'s list for `1x` models (please do not request any 2x or up models), then file an issue and I'll look into seeing if it can be added